tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 # Introduction
 This writeup is about **price discrimination** - the practice of selling the same* product at prices unique to a customer or group (Professionals seem to label it **price segmentation** or **differential pricing**).
 The innovation of technology makes the economics of it seem unimportant or invisible, but I think it's worth learning some constants in the industry.
 I'll describe the theory, use in the tech industry, and a peek of how technology and big data is used to augment its efficiency.
 - <a href="#examples-of-price-discrimination-in-tech">If you just want to skip to examples</a>
-- <a href="#how-tech-improves-price-discrimination">if you want to skip to price discrimination with tech</a>
+- <a href="#examples-of-price-discrimination-with-tech  ">if you want to skip to price discrimination with tech</a>

 \**The word "same" may not be literal, but effectively the same.
 For example, a super-sized big-mac and a regular big-mac are different, but they are basically the same thing*